Classical Music - Popular, Famous, Best, Top 100 - Kickass Classical

 Modern Era (1910-Present)

-Carl Orff of "O Fortuna" fame could have played games on the Commodore 64 personal computer.
+Carl Orff of "O Fortuna" fame could have played games on the Commodore 64 personal computer with Madonna.

 Aaron Copland could have sat in on the recording session of the first Nirvana album.